Exploring Ireland for seniors

 Learning about Ireland for Seniors

 In order to uncover the treasures of Ireland, you must connect its rich heritage with its physical beauty.
-Explore geology and natural history at the Cliffs of Moher and Slieve League or the karst land of the Burren.
+Explore geological wonders and natural history at the magnificent Cliffs of Moher and Slieve League or the karst land of the Burren.
 Take a literary walk through Dublin to experience the city’s art and culture.
 Feel the presence of religion at the ‘Seven Churches’ on Inis Mor Islands and the pilgrimage sites of Knock and Glencolmcille.
-And visit the incredible clifftop fort of Dun Aengus to deepen your understanding of Ireland’s history.
+And visit the incredible clifftop fort of Dun Aengus to deepen your understanding of Ireland’s history and Irish culture.
 Of course, you must also seek out the mythology and folklore of this unique country.
 Kiss the Blarney Stone at medieval Blarney’s Castle or scale the spectacular basalt pillars that make up Giant’s Causeway.
 Learning about Ireland is best discovered by immersing yourself into the very qualities that make it special.

 Odyssey Traveller tours of Ireland for Seniors